hazzum/Udacity-full-stack-hosting-project/README.md

 ## Getting Started

 ### Here are the steps to reproduce this app's deployment:
-#### 1- Create a new AWS user with admin access using the IAM service, save the access id and secret key in a secure location (they will be needed later).
+#### 1- Create a new AWS user with admin privileges using the IAM service, save the access id and secret key in a secure location (they will be needed later).
 #### 2- Create a Postgres AWS RDS database instance and an S3 Bucket for Media Hosting.
-- Make sure to allow all connections in RDS connectivity inbound rules by adding a new role that allows all traffic from 0.0.0.0/0 (all sources) (for testing purposes only).
+- Make sure to allow all connections in RDS connectivity inbound rules by adding a new rule that allows all traffic from 0.0.0.0/0 (all sources) (for testing purposes only).
 - Make sure the S3 media hosting bucket is available for public access by adding the following policy to bucket policy, replace bucket_name with the name you chose:
 ```
 {